orchardguides/kei-open-mcr/src/assets/manual.md

 #### Distinct Exam Variants

-Finally, you can provide the exam-takers with multiple wholly distinct variants of the same exam.
-In this case, each exam will be scored by selecting the answer key with an exactly matching **Test Form Code**.
-No rearrangement will be performed.
+You can provide the exam-takers with multiple wholly distinct variants of the same exam.
+In this case, each exam will be scored by selecting the answer key with a matching **Test Form Code**.

 ### Output Files